Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configuration.md

       * `h_serial_number`
   * `SourceContractColumn` - Type: `string` - Specifies the unique identifier column from the database query - the data in this column of the query result should be the Contract ID within Hornbill (ie `C20200700001` from `/suppliermanager/suppliercontract/view/C20200700001/`; `'C20200700001' AS Contract` hardcoded in the SQL query)
   * `SourceSupplierColumn` - Type: `string` - Specifies the unique identifier column from the database query - the data in this column of the query result should be the Supplier ID within Hornbill (ie `###` from `suppliermanager/supplier/view/###/`)
+  * `SharedWith` - Type: `object` - Contains the configuration information that allows assets being imported from `Database` type data sources to be set as shared usage between one or more users:
+    * `AllowRemovals` - Type: `boolean` - When set to `true`, the utility will remove any users from the Shares With section of the asset being updated, when they are not listed in the source asset record.
+When set to `false`, the utility will NOT remove any shared used from the asset being updated.
+    * `UserIDField` - Type: `string` - The name of the field that contains the User ID values from the `Query` below:
+    * `Query` - Type: `string` - The Query to run against database data source, to return your users associated to your asset record.
+Note, to inject the source Asset ID into your query, use `{{AssetID}}` in the appropriate part of your query.
+For example:
+      * `SELECT h_pk_asset_id, h_fk_userid FROM h_cmdb_assets_users WHERE h_fk_assetid = '{{AssetID}}'`
   * `SoftwareInventory` - Type: `object` - Details pertaining to the import of software inventory records for the specified asset type:
       * `AssetIDColumn` - Type: `string` - The column from the asset type query that contains its primary key.
 This can be either a column name, or a Go Template. **NOTE**: this is ignored when performing imports from **Workspace One**.
       * `AppIDColumn` - Type: `string` - the column from the Software Inventory that holds the software unique ID.
 This can be either a column name, or a Go Template. **NOTE**: this is ignored when performing imports from **Certero, CSV, LDAP or Nexthink** - the App ID to match is a concatenation of the publisher, name and version fields (no spaces between them)